ofemiashiru/CI_MS4_ASHTECHS/README.md

 ### Media

-- Home page background image | soure: [Wallpapers.com](https://wallpapers.com/)
+- Home page background image | soure: [Pexels.com](https://www.pexels.com/photo/woman-in-black-long-sleeved-top-1181317/) provided by Christina Morillo.

-- All movie poster images are API generated from [OMDb](https://www.omdbapi.com/)
+- All product images, names and descriptions were taken from [Currys](https://www.currys.co.uk/)

-- Image used on add and edit movie pages taken from [Font Awesome](https://fontawesome.com/icons/image?f=classic&s=solid)
+- All icons used on page were taken from [Font Awesome](https://fontawesome.com)

+- The logo and favicon was taken from [Favicon](https://favicon.io/emoji-favicons/robot)

 ### Code